05 Apr The Paradox of Mourning Saving Your Life and How to Find Joy Again

 How to Mourn An Unhealthy Lifestyle:

-1. Allow yourself to be angry.
 Get it out!
-Do a boxing class, scream or whatever works for you.
+Do a boxing class, scream, or whatever works for you.
 Just set yourself a time limit: don’t let it fester into resentment.

 How to Create A New, Healthy Lifestyle:

-3. Try a fun sport.
-You’ll connect with others who are health-oriented and get to build your skillset.
+You’ll connect with others who are health-oriented while building your skillset.